Agoric/documentation/main/javascript-modifications/ses-guide.md

 its own `globalThis` global object and wholly independent system of modules.
 Otherwise it shares the same batch of intrinsics such as `Array` with its surrounding compartment.
 The concept of a compartment implies an initial compartment, the initial execution environment of a realm.
-After lockdown, all compartments share the same frozen realm.
+After lockdown is called, all compartments share the same frozen realm.

 Here we create a compartment with a `print()` function on `globalThis`.